-- Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping allstudents reach proficiency and be prepared for success after high school.
-Massachusetts has set a goal of reducing proficiency gaps by half between the years 2011 and 2017.
+- Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping all students reach proficiency and be prepared for success after high school.
 For a group of students to be considered to be making sufficient progress toward narrowing proficiency gaps, its cumulative PPI must be 75 or higher.

 - To improve student achievement in our school, we are evaluating our work with students, examining our curriculum decisions, and designing interventions and extensions to address the needs of each individual learner.
 We are committed to continually refining our work with students so that each child learns at a high level.
 We are especially committed to improving the effectiveness of our classroom dialogue (including student-student discussions) and refining our support services (e.g. our new co-taught classroom in Fifth Grade) in our effort to narrow our achievement gap.

 We encourage you to become involved in helping us improve our school.
 Some of the ways you can become involved are:

 - Attending parent-teacher meetings and other special meetings

 - Serving as a volunteer in our school or district

 For more information about our school’s report card or to request information about the qualifications of your child’s classroom teachers, please feel free to contact us at 617-559-9630.

 Principal, Peirce Elementary School